Hashoo Group chief, deputy meet President Alvi

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The President praised Hashwani for his efforts and for playing a big role in the hospitality, tourism and in promoting educational academies across the country.
-Mr Hashwani presented antique sword as a memento to the President.
+The president praised Hashwani for his efforts and for playing a big role in the hospitality, tourism and in promoting educational academies across the country.
+Hashwani presented an antique sword as a memento to the President.

-The President praised Hashwani for his efforts and for playing a big role in the hospitality, tourism and in promoting educational academies across the country.
-Mr Hashwani presented antique sword as a memento to the President.
+The president praised Hashwani for his efforts and for playing a big role in the hospitality, tourism and in promoting educational academies across the country.
+Hashwani presented an antique sword as a memento to the President.